 -

-Native support for multiple URLs with true isolation
+Native support for multiple URLs with real isolation

 -

-Different themes, branding, and login pages per tenant
+Unique themes, branding, and login flows per tenant

 -